wwkkww1983/scp-qt/README.md

 rsa key from openssh fails due to incompatibility/lack of support by paramiko

 if you wish to edit the ui template files you will also need Qt Designer installed

+None of the phrases in statements.db are of my own making!

+phrases for statements.db were extracted from various web sources for various various titles, of which include:
+ Borderlands 2 - sources pulled from wikia fandom